wacncontent/CustomizeTool/output/articles/vs-azure-tools-connected-services-storage.md

  - For ASP.NET projects, see [What happened – ASP.NET Projects](/documentation/articles/vs-storage-aspnet-getting-started-blobs/).
  - For ASP.NET 5 projects, see [What happened – ASP.NET 5 Projects](/documentation/articles/vs-storage-aspnet5-getting-started-blobs/).
- - For cloud service projects (web roles and worker roles), see [What happened – Cloud Service projects](https://azure.microsoft.com/zh-cn/documentation/articles/vs-storage-cloud-services-getting-started-blobs/).
+ - For cloud service projects (web roles and worker roles), see [What happened – Cloud Service <!-- deleted by customization projects](https://azure.microsoft.com/zh-cn/documentation/articles/vs-storage-cloud-services-getting-started-blobs/) --><!-- keep by customization: begin --> projects](/documentation/articles/vs-storage-cloud-services-getting-started-blobs/) <!-- keep by customization: end -->.
  - For WebJob projects, see [What happened - WebJob projects](/documentation/articles/vs-storage-webjobs-what-happened).